ScriptRaccoon/raccoonjobs/README.md

 # Raccoon Jobs

 This is a web service that leverages various endpoints that are called regularly via cron jobs.
+I have created this in particular to regularly update a YouTube video's title (see below).

 ## Setup of the repository